News

 Developing a clear main message Priority setting in the writing process Structure and logical flow of the text Create meaningful graphics Memorable introduction and abstract How to develop a daily writing routine Efficient communication with co-authors Plus: Writing with AI tools

-Please note: Given that this is a hands-on online-workshop, you need some (analysed) data that can serve as the foundation for a journal article.
+Please note: Given that this is a hands-on workshop, you need some (analysed) data that can serve as the foundation for a journal article.
 Please also bring some scientific texts written by you (e.g. Bachelor or Master thesis, as well as any published or upcoming papers) to the workshop.

 Registration